Boehringer-Ingelheim/bhmbasket/cran-comments.md

     Status: Service Unavailable
     Message: 503

-=> This DOI has not been changed since the last update and the respective publication can be accessed using this DOI via https://www.doi.org/
+=> This DOI has not been changed since since bhmbasket version 0.9.1 and the respective publication can be accessed using this DOI via https://www.doi.org/

-### R-hub macos-m1-bigsur-release (r-release)
-OK

 ### R-hub ubuntu-gcc-release (r-release)
 * checking CRAN incoming feasibility ...
 NOTE